danrex/django-riv/README.md

 # RiV #

+Use RiV v0.1 for Django 1.5 and earlier.
-RiV works with Django 1.6.
+Use RiV v0.2 for Django 1.6.
+Use RiV v0.2.1 for Django 1.7alpha1.

 RiV (Rest-In-Views) is a REST framework for [Django](http://www.djangoproject.com).
 The aim of RiV is to integrate